danet-hda/computer-networking/1-lab/1-LabTasks.md

 - IPv4 address to bind to: 0.0.0.0 (that is the any IPv4 address (INADDR_ANY ), if you are good to take whatever address or addresses are available)
 - UDP port number: use the port number 55055

+**Placement of the server**: please "install" the server part on **router00**.

 ### Client Settings

 Use the same settings as for the server, except that you set the UDP port number to the value of 0 (zero).
 Selecting the port number of 0 instructs the operating system to use some available port number, i.e., a one that is not already used by another process.

+**Placement of the client**: please "install" the client part on **host00**.

-## Further Tasks to be completed before the Lab Appointment
+## Tasks for the Lab Appointment

-Answer these questions
+Note: you can test these of course already before getting to the lab!

+Questions to be answered before running the next steps:
+- Can the client reach the server generally?
+This can be tested by sending a ping from **host00** to **router00**.
+- Is the server started and is it running without any error message?
+- What is the socket address of the server?
+- How can the client know and use the socket address of the server?
+- Can you start the client without any error message?

+Further questions to be answered:
 - Try to start two instances of your server.
 Will the second instance start without an error?
 Document what you will find.

+## Further Tasks to be completed before the Lab Appointment

+Answer these questions
 - Name at least one example of a client server application you are using in the Internet.
 Try to explain your answer.
 - Can the server contact the client without a request from the client?
 Explain your answer.
 - Imagine a web server that is service clients, i.e., web browsers on other computers, with information from a database.
 The database is located on a different server.
 What role takes the web server application when it is asking the database server for information?